 a platform for high quality and valuable information/knowledge sharing, whereon discussions between its members can be facilitated for the benefit of South African society, where the RMS can act as facilitator, informer and influencer.

-a platform to shape and form opinions on developments in our field for communication to the SAIEE Technical Committee.
+a platform to shape and form opinions on developments in our field for communication to the SAIEE council.

 assistance in the development, training and mentoring of South African Engineers in the field of rotating machines both directly and indirectly by the facilitation of specific training courses, by mentorship programmes and by the dissemination of relevant information amongst members and non-members in the industry.